 Fresh water is used primarily for office use, firefighting equipment and the irrigation of green areas.

 Water procurement and discharge in the activities of Snam represents a relatively insignificant environmental factor, in terms of both the quantities used and the type of discharges.
-In 2018, approximately 4 million cubic metres of sea water (the same amount as in previous years) and 0.13 million cubic metres of fresh water were consumed.
+In 2019, approximately 6 million cubic metres of sea water (the withdrawal was 51% higher than in 2018 following the increased operation of the plant equipment) and 0.23 million cubic metres of fresh water were consumed.

-Sea water is used to cool auxiliary systems in the liquefied natural gas regasification plant, fresh water drawn from wells is used to irrigate green areas, and water taken from aqueducts is reserved for office use and fire-extinguishing systems.
+Sea water is used to cool auxiliary systems in the liquefied natural gas regasification plant and the same volume was discharged back into the sea, at a higher temperature (within the legal limits), fresh water drawn from wells is used to irrigate green areas, and water taken from aqueducts is reserved for office use and fire-extinguishing systems.

 Fresh water consumption 103 m3